 To bound the number of preferred child changes, we do Heavy-Light decomposition on represented trees.
+Note that access does not change the represented tree, so it does not change the heavy or light classification of edges.
 For every change of preferred edge (possibly except for one change to the preferred edge that comes out of the accessed node) there exists a newly created preferred edge.
 So, we count the number of edges which change status to being preferred.
-Per operation, there are at most lg n edges which are light and become preferred (because all edges that become preferred are on a path starting from the root, and there can be at most $\lg n$ light edges on a path by the observation above).
+Per operation, there are at most $\lg n$ edges which are light and become preferred (because all edges that become preferred are on a path starting from the root, and there can be at most $\lg n$ light edges on a path by the observation above).
 Now, it remains to ask how many heavy edges become preferred.
 For any one operation, this number can be arbitrarily large, but we can bound it to $O(\lg n)$ amortized.
 How come?
 Well, during the entire execution the number of events "heavy edge becomes preferred" is bounded by the number of events "heavy edge become unpreferred" plus n-1 (because at the end, there can be n-1 heavy preferred edges and at the beginning the might have been none).
 But when a heavy edge becomes unpreferred, a light edge becomes preferred.
 We've already seen that there at most $\lg n$ such events per operation in the worst-case.
 So there are $\leq \lg n$ events "heavy edge becomes unpreferred" per operation.
 So in an amortized sense, there are $\leq \lg n$ events "heavy edge becomes preferred" per operation (provided (n-1)/m is small, i.e. there is a sufficiently large sequence of operations).